WorldCat Digital Collection Gateway frequently asked questions

 What is the WorldCat Digital Collection Gateway?

-The WorldCat Digital Collection Gateway provides collection managers a self-service capability to synchronize their *metadata* with WorldCat to give digital collections increased visibility to end-users.
+The WorldCat Digital Collection Gateway provides collection managers a self-service capability to synchronize their metadata with WorldCat to give digital collections increased visibility.

-The Digital Collection Gateway has been available since July 2009.
-Though previously only integrated with CONTENTdm repositories, it can now be used with any OAI-compliant repository.
+The Digital Collection Gateway can be used with any OAI-compliant repository.
 Once you have harvested your repository data through the Gateway, end users are able to search WorldCat and its syndicates to discover your unique digital content.

 What is the difference between “Replace all Records” and “Add New Records”?

-These are two different upload options that you can set in the Gateway for each collection being synchronized with WorldCat.
+These are options that you can set in the Gateway for each collection being synchronized with WorldCat.

-Replace all Records takes all the current records in your repository and replaces the corresponding records in WorldCat.
+Replace all Records updates all the records in WorldCat for a collection, ensuring that changes in your metadata are reflected in the corresponding WorldCat records.
 If there are new records in the collection, then those are simply added to WorldCat as new records.

-Add New Records uploads only the new records in your repository that have not been added to WorldCat.
+Add New Records adds only the records in your repository that have not already been added to WorldCat.

 How will duplicates be handled?
 For example, if my organization has a rare book that we’ve digitized and harvested, what happens if another institution harvests that same book?